-19. A Political Appointment System has been introduced since 1 July 2002.
-Under the system, the Chief Secretary for Administration, the Financial Secretary, the Secretary for Justice and the 13 Policy Secretaries of the HKSAR Government are political appointees.
-They are responsible for specific policy areas and are accountable to the Chief Executive.

-They are at the same time appointed as Members of the ExCo and, together with other Non Official Members of the ExCo, assist the Chief Executive in policy making.
+20. A Political Appointment System has been introduced since 1 July 2002.
+Under the system, the CS, the FS, the SJ and the 13 Policy Secretaries of the HKSAR Government are political appointees.
+They are responsible for specific policy areas and are accountable to the CE.
+They are at the same time appointed as Members of the ExCo and, together with other Non-Official Members of the ExCo, assist the CE in policy making.
 Under the system, there remains a permanent, professional and politically neutral civil service.

-(d) Legislative Council
+Legislative Council

-20. The powers and functions of the LegCo are specified in Article 73 of the Basic Law.
-These include enacting, amending or repealing laws in accordance with the provisions of the Basic Law and legal procedures; examining and approving budgets introduced by the HKSAR Government; approving taxation and public expenditure; receiving and debating the policy addresses of the Chief Executive; raising questions on the work of the HKSAR Government; debating any issue concerning public interests; endorsing the appointment and removal of the judges of the Court of Final Appeal and the Chief Judge of the High Court; and receiving and handling complaints from Hong Kong residents, etc.
+21. The powers and functions of the LegCo are specified in Article 73 of the Basic Law.
+These include enacting, amending or repealing laws in accordance with the provisions of the Basic Law and legal procedures; examining and approving budgets introduced by the HKSAR Government; approving taxation and public expenditure; receiving and debating the policy addresses of the CE; raising questions on the work of the HKSAR Government; debating any issue concerning public interests; endorsing the appointment and removal of the judges of the Court of Final Appeal and the Chief Judge of the High Court; and receiving and handling complaints from Hong Kong residents, etc.

-21. Article 68 of the Basic Law provides that the LegCo shall be constituted by election.
+22. Article 68 of the Basic Law provides that the LegCo shall be constituted by election.
 The method for its formation shall be specified in the light of the actual situation in the HKSAR and in accordance with the principle of gradual and orderly progress.
 The ultimate aim is the election of all the members of the LegCo by universal suffrage.
-Annex II to the Basic Law and the relevant decision of the NPC adopted on 4 April 1990 prescribe the composition of the LegCo during its first three terms as follows -
+Annex II to the Basic Law and the relevant decision of the NPC adopted on 4 April 1990 prescribe the composition of the LegCo during its first three terms as follows:

-Memb vership First term 1998- 2000 (two years) Second term 2000-2004 (four years) Third term 2004-2008 (four years) (a) throu Elected by geographical constituencies gh direct elections 20 24 30 (b) Elected by functional constituencies 30 30 30 30 (c) Elected by an election committee 10 6 - Т otal 60 60 60
+Membership First term 1998-2000 (two years) Second term 2000-2004 (four years) Third term 2004-2008 (four years) (a) Elected by geographical constituencies through direct elections 20 24 30 (b) Elected by functional constituencies 30 30 30 (c) Elected by an election committee 10 6 - Total 60 60 60

-22. Annex II to the Basic Law provides that, if there is a need to amend the method for forming the LegCo after 2007, such amendments must be made with the endorsement of a two-thirds majority of all the members of the Council and the consent of the Chief Executive and they shall be reported to the NPCSC for the record.
-In 2007, the NPCSC adopted a decision that after the Chief Executive is elected by universal suffrage, the election of the LegCo of the HKSAR may be implemented by the method of electing all members by universal suffrage.
+23. Annex II to the Basic Law provides that, if there is a need to amend the method for forming the LegCo after 2007, such amendments must be made with the endorsement of a two-thirds majority of all the members of the Council and the consent of the CE and they shall be reported to the NPCSC for the record.
+In 2007, the NPCSC adopted a decision that after the CE is elected by universal suffrage, the election of the LegCo of the HKSAR may be implemented by the method of electing all members by universal suffrage.
 The motion on the method for forming the fifth term LegCo in 2012 put forth by the HKSAR Government was passed by the LegCo by two-thirds majority in June 2010 and recorded by the NPCSC in August 2010.
-More than 3.2 million electors could cast two votes in the 2012 LegCo general election, one for a candidate list in a geographical constituency and one for another candidate list in the new District Council (second) functional constituency.
+More than 3.2 million electors could cast two votes in the 2012 LegCo General Election, one for a candidate list in a geographical constituency and one for another candidate list in the new District Council (second) functional constituency.
 This new functional constituency treats Hong Kong as a single constituency and candidates are nominated from elected District Council members.
 The fifth term LegCo in 2012 consisted of 70 members: 35 returned by functional constituencies, apart from the above-mentioned District Council (second) functional constituency, each of the remaining functional constituencies represents an important economic, social or professional sector of the HKSAR; and 35 by geographical constituencies through direct elections, where Hong Kong was divided into five geographical constituencies, each returning five to nine members.